-Each tire is equipped with a Variable Function Insert (VFI) which is mounted into the tire.
-The VFI insert and tire are then fitted around the beadlock rim assembly, providing a higher level of tire protection due to the dense rubber material in the tire assembly and maximum all-terrain mobility.
+Your vehicle's tires may be equipped with a Variable Function Insert (VFI) which is mounted into each tire.
+The VFI inserts and tires are then fitted around the beadlock rim assembly, providing a higher level of tire protection due to the dense rubber material in the tire assembly and maximum all-terrain mobility.